fiduswriter/fiduswriter-languagetool/README.rst

         'languagetool',
     )

-3. Add a setting for the URL where you will be running LT in the configuration.py file like this:
+3. Add a setting for the URL where you are running Languagetool in the configuration.py file like this:

     LT_URL = 'http://localhost:8081'